lintsinghua/XCodeReviewer/README_EN.md

 ## 🌟 Why Choose XCodeReviewer?

 In the fast-paced world of software development, ensuring code quality is crucial.
 Traditional code audit tools are rigid and inefficient, while manual audits are time-consuming and labor-intensive.
-XCodeReviewer leverages the powerful capabilities of Google Gemini AI to revolutionize the way code reviews are conducted:
+XCodeReviewer leverages the powerful capabilities of LLM to revolutionize the way code reviews are conducted:

 ![System Architecture Diagram](public/diagram.svg)